joyofcoding/joyofcoding.org/README.md

 ## Project overview

-  * `static/201?*/` — These dirs contain the websites of previous editions.
   * `themes/joyofcoding/`
     * `archetypes/` — Scaffold for new entries (only `speaker` for now) are defined in this folder.
     * `layouts/` — All templates are found here.